AAU-CNT/efficient-ris-aided-urllc/README.md

 ## Abstract
 > The use of Reconfigurable Intelligent Surface (RIS) technology to extend coverage and allow for better control of the wireless environment has been proposed in several use cases, including Ultra-Reliable Low-Latency Communications (URLLC) communications.
 However, the extremely challenging latency constraint makes explicit channel estimation difficult, so positioning information is often used to configure the RIS and illuminate the receiver device.
 In this work, we analyze the effect of imperfections in the positioning information on the reliability, deriving an upper bound to the outage probability.
 We then use this bound to perform power control, efficiently finding the minimum power that respects the URLLC constraints under positioning uncertainty.
 The optimization is conservative, so that all points respect the URLLC constraints, and the bound is relatively tight, with an optimality gap between 1.5 and 4.5 dB.

 The paper is submitted to ICC 2023.
-A preprint version can be found here:
+A preprint version can be found [at this link](https://arxiv.org/abs/2211.09171)

 The main results are obtainable by running
 ```